Akshatakirve38/Steganography/README.md

 # Secure Data Hiding in Images using Steganography

-This project demonstrates a simple implementation of image steganography using Python and OpenCV.
-The application allows users to hide (encrypt) a secret message inside an image and later retrieve (decrypt) the message using a simple UI built with Tkinter.
+This project implements steganography — the technique of hiding secret messages within digital images.
+Using a python and OpenCV with the help of graphical user interface (GUI) built with Tkinter, users can encrypt a secret message into an image and later decrypt it using a passcode.

 ## Features